dotnet/docs/docs/framework/resources/working-with-resx-files-programmatically.md

 ## Retrieve a specific resource
  In addition to enumerating the items in a .resx file, you can retrieve a specific resource by name by using the <xref:System.Resources.ResXResourceSet?displayProperty=nameWithType> class.
 The <xref:System.Resources.ResourceSet.GetString%28System.String%29?displayProperty=nameWithType> method retrieves the value of a named string resource.
 The <xref:System.Resources.ResourceSet.GetObject%28System.String%29?displayProperty=nameWithType> method retrieves the value of a named object or binary data.
 The method returns an object that must then be cast (in C#) or converted (in Visual Basic) to an object of the appropriate type.

- The following example retrieves a form's caption string and icon by their resource names.
+ The following examp'e retrieves a form's caption string and icon by their resource names.
 It also retrieves the application-defined `Automobile` objects used in the previous example and displays them in a <xref:System.Windows.Forms.DataGridView> control.

  [!code-csharp[Conceptual.Resources.ResX#3](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.resources.resx/cs/retrieve1.cs#3)]
  [!code-vb[Conceptual.Resources.ResX#3](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.resources.resx/vb/retrieve1.vb#3)]